 Real Price is measured using the relative cost of a (fixed over time) bundle of goods and services such as food, shelter, clothing, etc., that an average household would buy.
-This bundle does not change over time.
+In theory the size of this bundle does not change over time, however, adjustments are made for the items in the bundle.
 This measure uses the CPI.

 Labour Value is measured using the relative wage a worker would use to buy the commodity.
 This measure uses the average weekly earnings or minimum wage.